-Deposit concentration risk is managed by placing cash with financial institutions believed by the Organization to be creditworthy.
-At times, amounts on deposit may exceed insured limits.
+Deposit concentration risk is managed by placing cash and money market accounts with financial institutions believed by the Organization to be creditworthy.
+At times, amounts on deposit may exceed insured limits or include uninsured investments in money market mutual funds.
+Insured accounts are guaranteed by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per depositor, per insured bank, for each account ownership category.
+As of December 31, 2024 and 2023, the Organization had approximately \$3,610,000 and \$5,965,000, respectively, in excess of FDIC insurance limits.
 To date, no losses have been experienced in any of these accounts.
-Credit risk associated with accounts receivable and promises to give is considered to be limited due to high historical collection rates and because substantial portions of the outstanding amounts are due from Board members, governmental agencies, and foundations supportive of the Organization's mission.
+Credit risk associated with accounts receivable and promises to give are limited due to high historical collection rates and because substantial portions of the outstanding amounts are due from Board members, governmental agencies, and foundations supportive of the Organization's mission.
+Investments are made by diversified investment managers whose performance is monitored by the Organization and the investment committee of the Board of Directors.
+Although the fair values of investments are subject to fluctuation on a year-to-year basis, the Organization and the investment committee believe that the investment policies and guidelines are prudent for the long-term welfare of The Organization.